 You arrive home this morning after a truly remarkable tour of South Africa.

 The price of this holiday is per person, based on two people sharing a twin room.
 Single rooms are subject to availability (date dependent) at the relevant supplement.
-Price includes return UK flights - scheduled flights to Johannesburg and from Cape Town, all transfers, 13 nights’ accommodation on bed and breakfast basis, three dinners, two lunchs, all tours as mentioned, porterage of one item of luggage per person and the services of an experienced Riviera Travel tour manager.
+The price includes:

-Regional UK flights carry a supplement from £100pp.
+Regional UK flights carry a supplement from £100 per person.